MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 | Open from, blocked | "Open data into Org documents" policy set to "Block" | - Navigate to where your app can open data from OneDrive for Business. <br> - Attempt to open a document from OneDrive for Business, from the same managed account logged into your app's storage. <br> - Confirm the open is blocked. <br> - If your app allows, attempt to open another file from a different cloud storage location and confirm it is blocked. |

 ### Validating notification restrictions
-Skip if you did not implement [Policy for restricting content inside notifications].
+Skip if you didn't implement [Policy for restricting content inside notifications].

-As far as App Protection Policy is concerned, your application may fire 3 different types of notifications:
+As far as App Protection Policy is concerned, your application may fire three different types of notifications:
  1. Notifications that don't contain any account data.
  2. Notifications that contain data belonging to a managed account.
  3. Notifications that contain data belonging to an unmanaged account.

 If your application is single-identity, only the first 2 are relevant, since no protections will be applied if the sole account is unmanaged.

-Notification restrictions can be validated by triggering all 3 types of notifications with different policy values configured.
+Notification restrictions can be validated by triggering all three types of notifications with different policy values configured.

 For these tests, install your app and the Intune Company Portal; log in with a managed account before starting the test.
 If your app is multi-identity, also log in to your app with an unmanaged account.